approov/quickstart-react-native/SECRETS-PROTECTION.md

 You may define a new value for the `key` by passing a new value in `newDef` rather than `null`.
 An empty string `newDef` is used to delete the secure string.

 This method is also useful for providing runtime secrets protection when the values are not passed on headers.
-Secure strings set using this method may also be looked up using subsequent plugin header or query parameter substitutions.
+Secure strings set using this method may also be looked up using subsequent Approov header or query parameter substitutions.

 ### Prefetching
 If you wish to reduce the latency associated with substituting the first secret, then make this call immediately after initializing Approov: